auth0/docs/articles/connections/database/index.md

     - customize-connections
 ---

-# Database Identity Providers
+# Database Connections

-Auth0 provides database connections to authenticate users with an email/username and password.
-These credentials are securely stored in the Auth0 user store or in your own database.
+If you want to create your own user store instead of using external Identity Providers (IdPs) like Google or Facebook, you can use a Database Connection.
+Database connections allow you to authenticate users with an email or username, and a password.
+Credentials can be securely stored either in the Auth0 user store or in your own database (paid feature; for more info, see [Auth0 pricing plans](https://auth0.com/pricing)).

 You can create a new database connection and manage existing ones in the [Dashboard](${manage_url}/#/connections/database):

 ![](/media/articles/connections/database/database-connections.png)

+You can create any number of custom fields and store this information as part of the `user_metadata`.
+You can easily import users from a legacy user datastore, enable or disable signups, configure your password policy, or enable <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.

 ## Scenarios